louisawan/MTA-GhostBus-Sample-Codes/README.md

+Hello!
+Thank you for your interest in my application.

 # MTA-GhostBus-Sample-Codes
 This is a repository for the MTA Ghostbus app we developed for a class project.

-Hello !
-Thank you for your interest in my application.
-I have added this README to provide an explanation of my sample codes.

 # Project Description: MTA GhostBus
 The MTA GhostBus is a virtual reality application that allows users to track the location of the the B54 bus in a 2D or 3D view.
 For a video demo of this app, you can visit: https://vimeo.com/130789600